 Southwestern Christian University is a private, four-year Christian university located on a beautifully wooded campus in the Bethany area of metropolitan Oklahoma City.
 SCU was founded in 1946 by the International Pentecostal Holiness Church and embraces the Holiness, Pentecostal, and Charismatic traditions.
-A growing Christian liberal arts university, Southwestern Christian currently offers an Associate of Arts degree, 21 bachelor's degree options, and three master's degrees: Master of Arts in Global Christian Leadership, Master of Arts in Theological Studies and Master of Ministry.
+A growing Christian liberal arts university, Southwestern Christian currently offers an Associate of Arts degree, 25 bachelor's degree options, and two master's degrees: Master of Ministry in Leadership and Global Studies and Master of Arts in Theological Studies.